justinlietz93/Apex-CodeGenesis/README.md

 ## Overview

-Apex is an advanced autonomous coding agent designed to adapt to your exact needs, empowering your VS Code environment.
-It integrates powerful AI reasoning with practical development tools to assist with complex coding tasks.
+Apex is an advanced **autonomous software engineering agent** designed to adapt to your exact needs, empowering your VS Code environment.
+It integrates powerful AI reasoning with practical development tools to assist with complex coding tasks, aiming for **high reliability** and **resilience**.
+This project originated as a fork of the [Cline agent](https://github.com/cline/cline) and incorporates concepts and tools from several other experimental AI projects focused on robust agentic workflows.

 ## Installation